aosabook/500lines/data-store/chapter.md

 * ``interface.py`` defines
     a class (``DBDB``)
-    which exposes an API
-    like a Python dictionary
+    which implements the Python dictionary API
-    using the concrete ``BinaryTree`` implementation
+    using the concrete ``BinaryTree`` implementation.
-    for using DBDB inside a Python program.
+    This is how you'd use DBDB inside a Python program.

 * ``tree.py`` defines
     the logical layer.